Vindetta100/ODM/README.md

 For questions, issues, or feature requests:
 - Open an issue on GitHub
 - Check existing documentation in the repository
-- Review QUICK_REFERENCE.md for common use cases
+- Review UPGRADE_GUIDE.md for upgrade instructions

 ---